 Our latest research shows that there are a staggering number of Australians lying to HR managers.

-Among the key findings revealed in our Recruitment Risk Index, was that 71% of respondents admitted to exploiting flaws in the reference checking process, while 42% of young Australians admitted to deliberately lying to a potential employer.
+Among the key findings revealed in our Recruitment Risk Index was that 71% of respondents admitted to exploiting flaws in the reference checking process, while 42% of young Australians admitted to deliberately lying to a potential employer.

 Moreover, 23% said they had actively encouraged a referee to lie on their behalf.

-As a HR professional, you know that there is a risk that people change their work dates, they change their job title, they omit things from their CV and they push the boundaries on their references.
+As an HR professional, you know that there is a risk that people change their work dates, change their job title, omit things from their CV, and push the boundaries on their references.

 The research also highlights inefficiencies in reference checking, meaning employers are wasting resources, making poor hiring decisions and missing out on the best talent.

 For example, two in five candidates (42%) have abandoned an application specifically because of the reference checking process delays.